A*+BFHS: A Hybrid Heuristic Search Algorithm: Introduction and Overview

 \section{Introduction and Overview}

-A* \cite{hart1968formal} is a classic heuristic search algorithm that is used by many state-of-the-art optimal track planners \cite{katz2018delfi, franco2017creating, franco2018complementary2, martinez2018planning}.
+A* \cite{DBLP:journals/tssc/HartNR68} is a classic heuristic search algorithm that is used by many state-of-the-art optimal track planners \cite{katz2018delfi, DBLP:conf/ijcai/FrancoTLB17, franco2018complementary2, martinez2018planning}.
 One advantage of A* is duplicate detection.
 A* uses a Closed list and an Open list to prune duplicate nodes.
-A state is a unique configuration of the problem while a node is a data structure that represents a state and other information such as the node's depth.
-A duplicate node is a state regenerated via a different path.
+A state is a unique configuration of the problem while a node is a data structure that represents a state reached by a particular path.
+Duplicate nodes represent the same state arrived at via different paths.

 The second advantage of A* is node ordering.
 A* always picks an Open node whose $f$-value is minimum among all Open nodes to expand next, which guarantees an optimal solution returned by A* when using an admissible heuristic.
 When using a consistent heuristic, A* expands all nodes whose $f$-value is less than the optimal solution cost ($C^*$).
 However, tie-breaking among nodes of equal $f$-value significantly affects the set of expanded nodes whose $f$-value equals $C^*$.
-It is a common practice to choose an Open node whose $h$-value is minimum among all Open nodes with the same $f$-value, as this strategy usually leads to fewer nodes expanded.
-A survey of the history of tie-breaking strategies in A* can be found in \cite{asai2016tiebreaking}.
+It is common practice to choose an Open node whose $h$-value is minimum among all Open nodes with the same $f$-value, as this strategy usually leads to fewer nodes expanded.
+A survey of tie-breaking strategies in A* can be found in \cite{DBLP:conf/aaai/AsaiF16}.

 A*'s main drawback is its exponential space requirement as it stores in memory all nodes generated during the search.
 For example, A* can fill up 8 GB of memory in a few minutes on common heuristic search and planning domains.
 To solve hard problems where A* fails due to memory limitations, researchers have proposed various algorithms, usually by forgoing A*'s duplicate detection or node ordering.
-For example, Iterative-Deepening-A* (IDA*, \citeauthor{korf1985depth} \citeyear{korf1985depth}) only has a linear memory requirement, at the price of no duplicate detection and a depth-first order within each search bound.
-However, IDA* may generate too many duplicate nodes on domains containing lots of short cycles, such as Towers of Hanoi and many planning domains, limiting its application.
+For example, Iterative-Deepening-A* (IDA*, \citealt {DBLP:journals/ai/Korf85}) only has a linear memory requirement, at the price of no duplicate detection and a depth-first order within each search bound.
+However, IDA* may generate too many duplicate nodes on domains containing lots of distinct paths between the same pair of nodes, such as Towers of Hanoi and many planning domains, limiting its application.
+For example, in a grid graph, there are $m+n \choose m$ distinct shortest paths from node ($0$,$0$) to ($m$,$n$), and IDA* cannot detect these as duplicates.